sergeynordicresults/sergeynordicresults.github.io/universe.md

 >
 > <details><summary>Overfitting</summary> <img src="https://github.com/srghma/srghma.github.io/assets/7573215/769f7c25-91a6-42ba-bbb7-1eee543e8486"  alt="overfitting"/> </details>
 >
-> Thats why Elon Musk told "People should be dying, because old people dont want to change their minds!!! because if old people will live forever - humans will stagnate."
+> Overfitting - this is why Elon Musk told "People should be dying, because old people dont want to change their minds!!!
+THEREFORE if old people will live forever - humans will stagnate THEREFORE I, Elon Musk, want to die"
 >
-> We should find solution to this problem, because I dont want old people to die ...
-Give everyone psychodelic mushrooms?
+> But this is stupid.
+Overfitting can be fixed without killing AI.
+We should find solution to this problem, because I dont want my parents to die ...
+Give everyone psychodelic mushrooms? 🍄 Neurofeedback devise that can notice when human is telling something that he doesn't believe and can notify human about this 💡 (idea of Eliezer Yudkovsky)

 --------